 - Avoid drinking coffee and eating foods that contain caffeine, such as chocolate and cocoa.
 They raise cortisol levels in your blood which can lower your immunity making it more difficult to recover.

-- Abstain from sexual activity until your recover completely.
-Sex can lead to microinjuries within your vaginal area creating favorable environment for yeast to thrive.
+- Abstain from sexual activity until you recover completely.
+Sex can lead to micro injuries within your vaginal area creating a favorable environment for yeast to thrive.

 - Do not use any scented soaps, feminine ashes or intimate deodorants.
 They usually contain harsh chemicals that can make your infection worse or make you more prone to yeast infections.
 It’s best to switch to 100% natural feminine washes that contain antifungal ingredients that will help you fight the infection, or use only water to wash your intimate areas during your yeast infection treatment.